 Move over chicken.
-Breaded rib steaks (with some beauty sides) is the way to go.
+Steak Milanese (breaded rib steaks) with some beauty sides is the way to go.

 When my cousin Rivky told me about this version, where the steaks are baked, I was tempted to try.
 I followed her instructions and made them right away.
 Then I made it again, and they didn’t come out good as the first time…perhaps I forgot something?